Principal Investigator of SEAL Lab

 Lab Alumni

-Jennifer graduated with a Masters in Applied Health Behavior Research from Washington University School of Medicine in 2021 and from University of Missouri-Columbia (Mizzou) with a Bachelors in Psychology with minors in Biological Sciences and Chemistry in 2017.
-Jennifer has prior experience assisting with EEGs and other assessments with 6 and 12 month old children.
-She also has experience conducting child observations within various elementary schools in Jefferson City.
-She currently works as a coordinator for Dr. Sylvester’s Attention in Anxiety & ADHD (AAA) and conducts clinical interviews, eye tracking tasks, behavioral assessments and fMRIs with infants and adolescents.
+Jennifer was a staff lab member from 2017-2023.
+She graduated with a Masters in Applied Health Behavior Research from Washington University School of Medicine in 2021 and from University of Missouri-Columbia (Mizzou) with a Bachelors in Psychology with minors in Biological Sciences and Chemistry in 2017.
+She worked as a coordinator for Dr. Sylvester’s studies conducting clinical interviews, eye tracking tasks, behavioral assessments and fMRIs with infants and adolescents.

 Amanda Namchuk